 Candidates need to show proof of experience teaching at least 40 hours of mounted and unmounted lessons.

 Individuals who meet the prerequisites must complete an online registration form and submit a $50 fee to be recognized as an Instructor Credential candidate and are then granted access to the Instructor Credential Library of online courses.
-A complimentary TCP Manual will be shipped to the address provided on the registration form.

-Completion of the online courses is at the candidate’s discretion, but must be completed and up-to-date before registering for the Instructor Credential Workshop and Live Examination.
+Completion of the online courses is at the candidate’s discretion but must be completed and up-to-date before registering for the Instructor Credential Workshop and Live Examination.
 Required courses include:

 The Workshop is a one-day clinic where candidates practice their teaching skills in a group setting encouraging peer review and collaboration.
-Candidates are not required to ride, but will teach both unmounted and mounted lessons to volunteer riders.
-Examiners will oversee the lessons, and provide guidance throughout the day.
+Candidates are not required to ride but will teach both unmounted and mounted lessons to volunteer riders.
+Examiners will oversee the lessons and provide guidance throughout the day.
 Workshop activities are not scored, but areas such as safety, horsemanship and professionalism are considered when scoring the exam.

 On day two, the Examination, each candidate is assigned one or two riders and required to develop an appropriate lesson plan and execute two lessons; one flat/beginner and one intermediate/over fences.
 Examiners score the candidate using a standardized rubric, provide thoughtful and beneficial feedback to the lesson's strengths and weaknesses, and share recommendations for improvement and growth as an instructor.
 Candidates must earn an average score of 70% on their examination to be eligible for the credential.